adriano-t/mirrorlayers-propaganda/README.md

 # Propaganda Client

 ## To do
-- hide comments marked as spoiler and the ones with enigma > my enigma
 - button to view a comment in context if we click from a profile
 - auto-follow when comment
 - refresh notifications in background